-- 2. Proof of two MMR's (documented after age of 12 months) or proof of immunity (titer results) for Rubella, Mumps, and Measles or physician diagnosed case of mumps, indicating date of diagnosis. - If you were born before 1950, no proof is necessary. - If you were born between 1951-1956, you will need to show proof of one. - If you were born 1957 and after, you will need to show proof of two. - MMR vaccinations can be given to adults. - 3.
-Diphtheria, Tetanus-(Td): Proof of primary series with adequate schedule of boosters with the most recent within 10 years.
-Booster status must be kept current. - 4.
-Varicella: (Chicken Pox) Antibody titer or vaccination. - 5.
-Pertussis: (Whooping Cough) Proof of immunization.
-Pertussis is the -P in DPT shot.
-You will need to show proof of this vaccination as a child.
-Pertussis is not given to adults, so if you cannot find proof, a titer will be required. - 6.
-Polio: Proof of primary series with adequate boosters using licensed vaccine. - 7.
-Hepatitis B Vaccine: Three (3) injection series and positive antibody titer.
+- 2. Proof of two MMR's (documented after age of 12 months) or proof of immunity (titer results) for Rubella, Mumps, and Measles or physician diagnosed case of mumps, indicating date of diagnosis. - If you were born before 1950, no proof is necessary.

+- If you were born between 1951-1956, you will need to show proof of one. - If you were born 1957 and after, you will need to show proof of two. - MMR vaccinations can be given to adults. - 3.
+Diphtheria, Tetanus, Pertussis (TDaP) Proof TDaP vaccination within the last 10 years.
+Booster every 10 years must be kept current. - 4.
+Varicella: (Chicken Pox) Antibody titer or 2 vaccinations.

+Polio: Submit documentation of your completed primary series.
+There must be record of at least 3 vaccinations.
+Titers are acceptable instead of vaccinations.

+- 5. Hepatitis B Vaccine: Three (3) injection series and positive antibody titer.
 Student may attend clinicals if they are in the process of receiving the immunization series.
 If the initial antibody titer is negative, the student will be instructed to visit their health care provider to initiate an additional immunization series.
 If the student has completed two immunization series and still has a negative antibody titer, a letter from the provider will be required to verify a non-responder status.
 The student may attend clinicals if they are within the immunization process.
-8. Influenza Vaccine: Required to have each fall of the year.

-9. Communicable Disease Exposure: Following exposure to a communicable disease, such as TB, Varicella, Mumps, Measles, Meningitis, Pertussis, etc, the student shall immediately report the occurrence verbally to the clinical preceptor and a supervising employee.
+Student may decline the vaccination by completing a Declination Waiver. - 6.
+Influenza Vaccine: Required to have each fall of the year. - 7.
+Communicable Disease Exposure: Following exposure to a communicable disease, such as TB, Varicella, Mumps, Measles, Meningitis, Pertussis, etc, the student shall immediately report the occurrence verbally to the clinical preceptor and a supervising employee.
 The student shall follow the agency policy concerning exposure to a communicable disease.